LiveWithTrance/Capstone_project/README.md

 annotated_translated_aito_comment.xlsx is the data for Aito with ChatGPT translation translated by ChatGPT

 ## Notebooks

+The filefolder Notebooks contain all the notebooks for the analysis, here are the description of notebooks:

 Data_Cleaning_N_EDA.ipynb shows the data cleaning and EDA process